efoppiano/dist1_tp2/docs/postmortem.md

 tp2-trips_counter_0-1 | 21:29:46 - DUPL - (...) year_filter_1 - (...) - 2
 ```

-Given that no processes where being killed, no duplicates where being generated.
+Given that no processes were being killed, no duplicates were being generated.
 Yet, the system was detecting duplicates and dropping packets.

 We noted in the logs that the duplicates